bekk/bekk-christmas/post/react/🎶on-the-third-day-of-christmas-a-developer-sent-to-me-3-react-security-tips.md

 The most successful way to prevent this attack is to never let untrusted data be a part of your application.
 This is however not feasible in most cases.
 Web applications today is often based on user input like comments and status or fields for entering information needed to give the users the services they are requesting.

-Another way to protect against XXS attacks is to be conscious of where the untrusted, meaning external, data are used in your application.
+Another way to protect against XSS attacks is to be conscious of where the untrusted, meaning external, data are used in your application.
 Whether the data are placed inside two HTML-tags, in an attribute or an event handler of an HTML-tag or in other JavaScript-functions.
 All untrusted data should be encoded based on where this data are used in your code to ensure that the application only interprets this as data and never as actual application code.
 If malicious scripts are entered in your application you can make sure the scripts are rendered, but never executed.

 ## Built-in defences

 React is one of the modern frameworks that has built-in defences against XSS vulnerabilities.
 When a component is created, React is aware of the potential of malicious code injection.
 By default, React will escape all data embedded in JSX.
 Escaping basically means to remove or replace characters that can be interpreted as code.
 Thus, insuring that nothing can be executed unless explicitly written code in your application.

 One example of an inserted script: